nblackburn/devrant-bot/.beepboop/main.md

 # devRant Bot

-devRant bot was built with wonderful devRant community to allow teams to share their favorite rants with each other.
+devRant bot was built with the devRant community to allow teams to share their favorite rants with each other in Slack.
+There are several commands that make it easy to share your favroute moments with the rest of you team from grabbing the latest rant to searching for content based on a particular keyword.

 ## Commands